pink-gorilla/demo/README.md

 # demo

-The demo app has this features:
+Demo web app:
 - bmi: complex ui interaction
 - fortune cookies: demonstrates how to load data from clojure (could be a database)
 - time: demonstrates to push data from clojure
-- iss: international space stations current position
+- iss: international space stations current position shown on a map.

 ## demo running goldly-docs